 For those of you crafting a financial model for your fundraiser, we’ve stored some tips & tricks to make it more appealing to investors:

-However, when done correctly, your model becomes a litmus test for your customer acquisition strategy and a significant tool in your fundraising arsenal.
+However, when done correctly, your customer model becomes a litmus test for your client acquisition strategy and a significant tool in your fundraising arsenal.
 Make sure to read all the amazing stuff we wrote on creating financial models to get some fresh ideas.
 Or just give a shout to our financial wizards to create a stellar financial model that investors will love.